edges-collab/edges_calib_cli/README.md

 ### Instruction to run

-   Login to lab-PC
+   Login to lab-PC \n
-                      ssh edges-0@10.206.162.150
+                      ssh edges-0@10.206.162.150 \n
-                      password :- d1p0l3ASU1420
+                      password :- d1p0l3ASU1420 \n
-                      cd  /home/edges-0/Desktop/Titu/Automation
+                      cd  /home/edges-0/Desktop/Titu/Automation \n
-                      sudo python main_calb.py 50 25C
+                      sudo python main_calb.py 50 25C \n
-                       where :-
+                       where :- \n
-                                  50 is the time in seconds to execute the calibration(can be varied) 25C is the temperature of receiver
+                                  50 is the time in seconds to execute the calibration(can be varied) \n 25C is the temperature of receiver \n